Jerry Garcia: Personal life

-Garcia met his first wife, Sara Ruppenthal, in 1963.
+Garcia met the woman who became his first wife, Sara Ruppenthal, in 1963.
 She was working at the coffee house in the back of Kepler's Books, where Garcia, Hunter, and Nelson regularly performed.
 They married on April 23, 1963, and on December 8 of that year, their daughter Heather was born.
 They divorced in 1967.

 Carolyn Adams, a Merry Prankster also known as "Mountain Girl" or "M.G.," had a daughter, Sunshine, with Ken Kesey in 1966.
 Adams married another Prankster, George Walker, but they soon separated.
 She and Sunshine then moved into 710 Ashbury with Garcia in late 1966 where they would ultimately live together until 1975.
 Adams gave birth to Garcia's second and third daughters, Annabelle Walker Garcia (b.
 February 2, 1970) and Theresa Adams "Trixie" Garcia (b.
 September 21, 1974).

 In August 1970, Garcia's mother Ruth was involved in a car crash near Twin Peaks in San Francisco.
 Garcia, who was recording the album American Beauty at the time, often left the sessions to visit his mother with his brother Clifford.
 She died on September 28, 1970.

 In the midst of a March 1973 Grateful Dead engagement at Long Island's Nassau Coliseum, Garcia met Deborah Koons, an aspiring filmmaker from a wealthy Cincinnati, Ohio-based family who would much later marry him and become his widow.
 After a brief correspondence, he began his relationship with her in mid-1974.
 This gradually strained his relationship with Adams and culminated in Garcia leaving Adams for Koons in late 1975.
 The end of his relationship with Koons in 1977 precipitated a brief reconciliation with Adams, including the reestablishment of their household.
 However, she did not agree with the guitarist's persistent use of narcotics and moved with the children to the Eugene, Oregon, area, living near Kesey, in 1978.

 Following Adams' departure, Garcia had an affair with Amy Moore.
 She was a Kentucky-born member of the extended "Grateful Dead family", and the mistress of Texas oil heir Roy Cullen.
-Their affair lasted circa 1980–1981, and inspired the Garcia-Hunter song "Run for the Roses."
+Their affair lasted circa 1980–1981, and inspired the Garcia-Hunter song "Run for the Roses".